oveddan/blog/content/posts/electronic-rituals/indecision-space/index.md

   > Imagine an “electronic” ritual and prototype the necessary systems to perform the ritual.
 Then perform the ritual...

-With [Tong Wu](http://tongwu.io/) as my collaborator, we created the **Indecision Space**, a mobile-friendly ritual accessed at http://indecision.space:
+With [Tong Wu](http://tongwu.io/) as my collaborator, we created the **Indecision Space**, an electronic tool that ritualizes the experience of being undecided then making a choice.
+It is accessed at http://indecision.space:

 {{< vimeo 254767579 >}}